ch594/algorithms/README.md

 My implementations of algorithms and data structures as I'm going through the CLRS book.
+Also using this to store programming problems.
+I'm storing in a directory corresponding to where I've found.

-In each subdirectory, run make to compile.
-It produces an executable that allows user testing of the algorithm by input via command line.
+I'm storing the implementation of data structure and algorithms in the /src directory.
+There is a makefile in each of the subdirectories.
+Running "make" compiles an executable that allows user testing of the algorithm by input via command line.